bsingr/xploy/README.md

 Here you can just redeploy the preconfigured app like so:

-    $ xway redeploy
+    $ xploy redeploy

 ## Development

 To run the binary from the repository use the following command with ruby libray path:

-    RUBYLIB=lib bin/xway
+    RUBYLIB=lib bin/xploy

 ### Coding guide

-* Using global methods like `Xway.parameter`
+* Using global methods like `Xploy.parameter`
-  * is allowed for classes / modules defined on the same or a higher level to the `Xway` namespace
+  * is allowed for classes / modules defined on the same or a higher level to the `Xploy` namespace
-  * is allowed for classes / modules defined excactly one level below the `Xway` namespace
+  * is allowed for classes / modules defined excactly one level below the `Xploy` namespace
-    * e.g. `Xway::Api`
+    * e.g. `Xploy::Api`
-  * is not allowed for classes / modules defined more than one level below the `Xway` namespace
+  * is not allowed for classes / modules defined more than one level below the `Xploy` namespace
-    * e.g. `Xway::Api::Request`
+    * e.g. `Xploy::Api::Request`
     * these classes should use dependency injection instead

 ### Contributing